Whip It On

-Whip It On is the debut mini-album of The Raveonettes.
-It was released on 6 August 2002.
+Whip It On is the debut mini-album of Danish indie rock group The Raveonettes, which was released on 6 August 2002.
 Every song is in the key of B-flat minor in contrast to the follow-up album Chain Gang of Love, which is almost entirely in the key of B-flat major.
 Each song also features only three chords.

 The artwork for the album is a photograph taken by Søren Solkær Starbird.

 Reception

 The album received generally positive reviews upon its release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 70, based on 15 reviews, which indicates "Generally favorable reviews".